At your initial visit, we will present a copy of the following consent for your initialing and signature:

 We do not accept insurance or bill insurance on patients’ behalf.
 Payment for services is due in full at the time of visit.
 Cash, checks, Visa, Mastercard and American Express are accepted.
 Current rates, subject to change, are as follows:

 All ages follow-up visit: Prorated at an hourly rate of $180 (30 minute minimum)

 All ages follow-up visit by phone or Skype: Prorated at an hourly rate of $180 (15 minute minimum)

 Supplements: Cost varies by item.

 CONFIDENTIAL COLLABORATIVE CARE

-Dr. Elizabeth Orchard, ND and Dr. Leslie Vilensky (henceforth “the doctors”) are independent contractors who share similar philosophies and clinical training, as well as an Electronic Health Records platform.
-Confidential patient health records are accessible to all doctors and administrative support staff at Be Well.
-Additionally, hen medically necessary he doctors at Be Well may consult with each other within the clinic regarding our care, including diagnoses, lab results, current and proposed treatments, clinical notes and any other records in your file.
-Your privacy is extremely important and unless required by law your records will not be released outside our clinic without explicit written permission given by you or your authorized representative.
+The doctors at Be Well Natural Medicine (the Clinic) are independent contractors who share similar philosophies and clinical training, as well as an Electronic Health Records platform.
+Our collective knowledge can help us identify root causes and treat difficult cases better and faster than any single provider.
+Confidential patient health records are accessible to all doctors and administrative support staff at the Clinic.
+Additionally, when medically necessary the doctors at Be Well may consult with each other within the clinic regarding your care, including diagnoses, lab results, current and proposed treatments, clinical notes and any other records in your file.
+As a patient at the Clinic, you consent to allow all practitioners at the Clinic to store your medical records on a joint Electronic Medical Records account.
+Therefore, you authorize each practitioner at the Clinic to see all of the medical records from any other practitioner at the Clinic for the purposes of collaboration and case conferencing when necessary.
+Your privacy is extremely important to us and unless required by law your records will not be released outside our clinic without explicit written permission given by you or your authorized representative.